zedrdave/advent_of_code/README.md

 A gentle Sunday-friendly 5-line refresher in Numpy array manipulations.

 … which I decided to turn into a [ridiculously overblown version](https://github.com/zedrdave/advent_of_code_2019/blob/master/08/8_ML.py) that creates and trains a Machine Learning model (with Keras) to identify each bitmap character and output its text equivalent.

+* Its only assumptions, are an input made of 6x5 px uppercase letters (it originally looked for separations, but turns out some chars are touching each other).
+* The code generates its own training set using available fonts.
+Due to cross-platform limitations, finding any univeersal monospaced fonts was a PITA… I finally gave up and added open-sourced fonts to the package.
+* The training set generation also uses scaled down versions of multiple sizes, to add some variability.
+* Running the code with pipenv (`pipenv run python 8_ML.py`) should automatically install all needed packages before running.

+## 9

+Another nice and easy one.
+Woke up and started at 6:35am for once (questions open at 6am local time), but still not enough to crack the top 1000.

+With this addition, I believe Intcode can now execute subroutines… I am tempted to rewrite Day 7's permutation optimisation, into one single Intcode program.